Ypnose/ahrf/README.md

 I used `nawk` when I wrote this script.
 It can be found [here](http://www.cs.princeton.edu/~bwk/btl.mirror/).

+`make all` (or simply `make`) will launch the tests for every variants specified in `AWKV`.
+With your system, the executables are probably located in a different directory.
+So, try to change `BDIR` accordingly.

 This script wasn't created to mimic or replace `markdown` syntax.
 Therefore, I do not ask or force anybody to adopt it.
 I want to write my own documentation